brerickner/brerickner/README.md

 <!--
 **brerickner/brerickner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
-- 🔭 I’m currently specializing in building Augmented and Virtual Reality applications with Unity.
+- 🔭 I’m currently specializing in building Augmented and Virtual Reality applications in Unity3D.
 - 🌱 Recently released my first VR Application, BreR Escape Room, a virtual reality 'Escape Room' experience built for the Oculus Quest headset!
 - 👯 I’m looking to collaborate on any creative ideas you got
 - 💬 Ask me about my love for TDD.